Göttingen Academy of Sciences and Humanities

 The Göttingen Academy of Sciences (name since 2023 : Niedersächsische Akademie der Wissenschaften zu Göttingen) is the oldest continuously existing institution among the eight scientific academies in Germany, which are united under the umbrella of the Union of German Academies of Sciences and Humanities.
 It has the task of promoting research under its own auspices and in collaboration with academics in and outside Germany.
 It has its seat in the university town of Göttingen.
 Its meeting room is located in the auditorium of the University of Göttingen.

 History

-The Königliche Gesellschaft der Wissenschaften (Royal Society of Sciences) was founded in 1751 by King George II of Great Britain, who was also Prince-Elector of the Holy Roman Empire and Duke of Brunswick-Lüneburg (Hanover), the German state in which Göttingen was located.
+The Königliche Gesellschaft der Wissenschaften (Royal Society of Sciences) was founded in 1751 by King George II of Great Britain, who was also Prince-Elector of the Holy Roman Empire and Duke of Brunswick-Lüneburg (House of Hanover), the German state in which Göttingen was located.
 The first president was the Swiss natural historian and poet Albrecht von Haller.
 It was renamed the "Akademie der Wissenschaften zu Göttingen" in 1939.
 Among the learned societies in the Federal Republic of Germany, the Göttingen academy is the second-oldest after the Halle-based Leopoldina (1652).